 Grace and I know only too well what it is like to lose one child.
 That is terrible enough, but to lose TEN children, plus your servants and hard earned wealth would drive most people to suicide.

 There is a text in the Bible which states that, in effect, God will only allow a person to suffer what they can endure.
 What nonsense.
 If that was the case no one would commit suicide!
-Yet, thousands of people kill themselves because they can’t cope any more with what life has thrown at them.
+Yet, thousands of people kill themselves every year because they can’t cope any more with what life has thrown at them.
 Grace and I know that feeling only too well.

 Grace, who hasn't yet read any of the above, made a remarkable observation last evening that fits in extremely well with much of the text above.
 She was reading the story of Samson in the Bible.
 She said something along the lines of “Why is it that Samson (once his hair had grown back and he had recovered his strength after being betrayed by his wife!), who was on God's side, killed many people (the Philistines) when he brought down two of the pillars supporting the roof of the Temple of Dagon – when we are told in the Bible that, as a Christian, we are supposed to love our enemies and 'turn the other cheek' “?
 Where is our “God of Love” in all this?
 Why did God permit this to happen?